 - You will receive an email from email@example.com after you register.
 The email will have information about the eCourse.
 Successful eCourse completion is required to pass the class.

 Get ready to ace your class, review some of the course information before you arrive!

 - At least 15 years of age with a Stage 1 or higher valid Michigan Driver's License.

 - Must be able to balance and support a two-wheeled motorcycle and operate manual hand and foot controls for shifting and braking.

 - Must sign a liability waiver.
 If under 18, a parent or guardian must sign the liability waiver.

 - Previous experience riding a motorcycle.

-Basic Rider Course 2 participants are encouraged to bring their own motorcycle for the course.
+Certain classes will encourage participants to bring their own motorcycle for the course.

 Motorcycle Safety Course Info